Bobbi Brown Was Terrible at Budgets. So She Decided to Make More Money. | Wealthsimple

 I wasn’t born with the natural brains and talent for business that others were.
 And if I get bored, forget it.
 I’d sit in a college classroom with some professor lecturing on something I wasn’t interested in—it was torture.
 But I was always able to figure out how to get things done.
 When I was at the University of Arizona, I had these cowboy boots that didn’t fit over my calves—I have very strong calves—so I grabbed a pair of scissors and cut the top off the boots.
 I probably destroyed those boots, but I made them work.
 That’s kind of how my mind works.
 When I started my company, I also had a new baby, and I was exhausted.
 I couldn't do the whole rigamarole of taking off my makeup, so I would take it off with a baby wipe.
 I walked into the office one day and said, “I have the craziest idea.
 Let’s make makeup remover wipes.”
 My partner said, “That’s disgusting.”
 Famous last words.

 Growing up in the suburbs of Chicago, I’d say we were upper middle class.
 My mom stayed at home, and my dad was a lawyer—we lived on his salary.
 Chicago was a practical place, with a practical attitude about money.
 We always had a nice car, but we didn’t live extravagantly.
-My parents gave us an allowance growing up, and they gave us chores to do to earn that allowance.
+My parents gave us an pocket money growing up, and they gave us chores to do to earn that pocket money.
 Whether we actually did the chores or not?
 I’m not sure about that.

 I was very moved and touched by the work ethic of my grandfather, whom we called Papa Sam.
 Papa Sam came to the United States from Russia, with literally nobody and nothing.
 He started out delivering paper, eventually moving on to selling wallets and handbags before going into the car business.
 He ended up owning several car dealerships.
 By the time he died, he was widely known in Chicago as Cadillac Sam.
 I remember watching how hard he worked and how he treated people.
 I think of him as the Harvard MBA I never received.